Admission Requirements

 Advising

-Academic advisors are students’ primary point of contact in the School of Education, and students should maintain regular contact with their assigned advisor, including meeting at least once per semester, to ensure that they maintain progress toward graduation and licensure requirements if applicable.
-Licensure students with majors outside the School of Education should contact their major advisors as well as their School of Education advisors.
+Academic advisors are students’ primary point of contact in the School of Education, and students should maintain regular contact with their assigned advisor, including meeting at least once per semester, to ensure that they maintain progress toward graduation and licensure requirements, if applicable.
+Undergraduate majors will have a hold placed on their record several weeks before their assigned registration date each term, and must meet with their advisor before they will be allowed to register unless otherwise exempted.
+Licensure students with majors outside the School of Education should maintain contact with their major advisors as well as their School of Education advisors.
+In addition to working with their advisor(s), students should familiarize themselves with all policies and deadlines.

 Students may make appointments with an advisor through Buff Portal Advising or by emailing edadvise@colorado.edu.
 More information is available on the School of Education's Advising webpage.